Murray helps Nuggets hold off Jazz, Mitchell 135-125 in OT

 Mitchell was the star of the show in the absence of Mike Conley, who left the NBA bubble to return to Ohio for the birth of his son.
 Mitchell’s scoring spree surpassed the Jazz mark of 50 by Karl Malone on April 22, 2000, against Seattle.

 Mitchell was 19 of 33 from the floor and 13 of 13 from the free-throw line.
-He also had seven assists.
+He hit six 3-pointers in 43 minutes, 14 seconds of work.
+He also had seven assists and nine rebounds.

+“The biggest thing was just to try to make the right plays,” the 23-year-old said.

+Mitchell’s offensive explosion was the third-most points scored in an NBA playoff game, trailing only Michael Jordan (63) and Elgin Baylor (61), according to Basketball Reference.

+“That’s my fault.
+As a leader and as a point guard at that time, that’s terrible on my part,” Mitchell said.
+"That really changed the entire game, that sequence right there.

+"At the end of the day, we’re not overreacting.
+It’s one game.”

 It was no surprise this game went down to the wire.
-Denver went 3-0 against Utah this season but won by a combined margin of 11 points, including a 134-132 double-overtime thriller on Aug 8.
+Denver went 3-0 against Utah during the regular and restarted season but won by a combined margin of just 11 points, including a 134-132 double-overtime thriller on Aug 8.

 Murray and Mitchell stood out in this game — both for their play and their shoes.
 Wearing neon green shoes, Murray had 20 points in the fourth quarter and overtime.
 Donning highlighter yellow sneakers, Mitchell had 22 points in the fourth and 17 in the second.